aziz/GoogleReader-OSXLionUI/README.md

 ## History ##

+#### 1.5.2
+* Removed annoying "loading..." message in the top right corner of the screen

 #### 1.5.1
-* minor layout fixes for google bar
+* Minor layout fixes for google bar

 #### 1.5
-* yet again, Google changed their top bar! yet again, I changed the userstyle to support it!
+* Yet again, Google changed their top bar! yet again, I changed the userstyle to support it!

 #### 1.4
-* added support for the new google bar
+* Added support for the new google bar

 #### 1.3
 * Added style for the new settings button